The ‘Better’ Emini charts look a little different – not your traditional moving averages, Fibonacci retracements, RSI and MACD.

-Each chart has exactly the same indicators with exactly the same settings:
+Then each chart has exactly the same indicators, with exactly the same settings:

-- Better Pro Am: ProAm = True, RAMBO = True, NoD = False, ProfitTake = False, StoppingVol = False, ProColor = Blue, AmColor = Yellow, BullishText = Yellow, BearishText = Yellow
+- Better Pro Am: ProAm = True, RAMBO = True, NoD, ProfitTake & StoppingVol = False, ProColor = Blue, AmColor = Yellow, BullishText & BearishText = Yellow

-- Vertical Line Time: Marks beginning of day session at 8:30am CT (link to .ELD)
+- Vertical Line Time: Marks beginning of day session at 8:30am CST (link to the free code)

-I use 3 Emini day trading time frames and set up my charts side-by-side:
+I use 3 Emini day trading time frames and set up my tick bar charts side-by-side:

-- 500 tick: detailed chart for timing entry
+- 500 tick: Detailed chart for timing entries and exits

 What if my charts don’t match yours?